Chile Gambling Regulations

 Online Gambling in Chile

-Gambling While Chile boasts a well-regulated land-based gambling scene, when it comes to online gambling, the country is still way behind others.
-The current legislative framework of the Latin American country lacks definitions of online gambling and the way it must be conducted.
-While it has been specified by the law that land-based casino operators are required to obtain a license from the Superintendency of Gaming Casinos in Chile, online casinos are currently unregulated in the country.
+Gambling While Chile boasts a well-regulated land-based gambling scene, when it comes to online gambling, the country is still far behind many others.
+The current legislative framework of the Latin American nation lacks definitions of online gambling and how it should be conducted.
+Although the law specifies that land-based casino operators must obtain a license from the Superintendency of Gaming Casinos in Chile, online casinos are currently unregulated.

-The few forms of online gambling that have been legalized in a very restrictive form include lottery games and sports betting.
+The few forms of online gambling that have been legalized, albeit in a highly restrictive manner, include lottery games and sports betting.
 Thanks to the enactment of Decree No. 1,411, lottery games and sports betting offered by state-owned La Lotería de Concepción and Polla Chilena were made available online.
-Despite that, online casinos continued to be unregulated, with no online casino licensing process being introduced.
+Despite this, online casinos remain unregulated, with no licensing process introduced for them.

-While the state-owned sportsbook does provide some betting options on sports popular in Chile, there are still numerous Chileans that prefer betting on foreign unlicensed websites.
-In fact, offshore gaming and betting are widely spread among punters and casino fans in Chile.
+While the state-owned sportsbook offers some betting options on sports popular in Chile, there are still numerous Chileans who prefer wagering on foreign, unlicensed websites.
+In fact, offshore gaming and betting are widespread among punters and casino fans in the country.

-While online gambling has not been legalized in the Latin American country, many take advantage of the fact that this sector is not regulated in Chile.
-With the government taking no measures to restrict access to foreign online sportsbooks and casinos, many Chileans resort to offshore websites for their virtual betting and gaming experiences.
-Since there are no legal consequences imposed by the law for those participating in online gambling on foreign websites, this form is getting increasingly popular in the country.
+While online gambling has not been legalized in the Latin American country, many people take advantage of the fact that the sector is unregulated in Chile.
+Because the government takes no measures to restrict access to foreign online sportsbooks and casinos, many Chileans resort to offshore websites for their virtual betting and gaming experiences.
+Because there are no legal consequences for those who participate in online gambling on foreign sites, this form of gambling is becoming increasingly popular in the country.

-With the constantly growing online gambling activity among Chileans, the local government has recognized the need for a new law legalizing the iGaming sector in Chile.
-At the beginning of 2021, the Chilean Ministry of Finance promised to put in intense work towards the proposal of a new bill that will legalize online gambling in Chile.
-The bill is expected to regulate online casino games, online sports betting as well as other forms of interactive betting.
+With online gambling activity among Chileans constantly growing, the local government has recognized the need for a new law legalizing the iGaming sector.
+At the beginning of 2021, the Chilean Ministry of Finance promised to work intensively on proposing a new bill that would legalize online gambling in Chile.
+The bill is expected to regulate online casino games, online sports betting, as well as other forms of interactive wagering.

-If a new bill is passed, a regulated online gambling market would mean that Chile will be able to generate higher tax income.
-In addition to that, the new law would enable better regulation of licensed operators.
+If a new bill is passed, a regulated online gambling market would enable Chile to generate greater tax revenue.
+In addition, the new law would provide better oversight of licensed operators.

-While a new bill regulating online gambling in Chile sounds great, at the moment of writing this article, the bill still has not been proposed for approval.
+While a new bill regulating online gambling in Chile sounds promising, at the time of writing, the bill has still not been submitted for approval.

 Gambling Regulator and Licensing Process in Chile

-Regulators The authority responsible for the regulation of the gambling industry in Chile is the Superintendency of Gaming Casinos.
-It was established with the implementation of Law No.19,995, under which operators that wish to run casino establishments or other land-based gambling facilities in Chile are required to obtain a license from the said authority.
+Regulators The authority responsible for regulating the gambling industry in Chile is the Superintendency of Gaming Casinos.
+It was established with the implementation of Law No. 19,995, under which operators who wish to run casino establishments or other land-based gambling facilities in Chile must obtain a license from that authority.

-Those who wish to learn more about the licensing process in Chile can also take a look at Law No. 20,856, which amended Law No. 19,995.
-One could also head to the official website of the regulatory body and look up the details about acquiring an operational license from the Superintendency of Gaming Casinos.
-It should be noted, however, that the website of the licensing authority is available only in Spanish so those who are not fluent in the language might need some help understanding the licensing process.
+Those who wish to learn more about the licensing process in Chile can also consult Law No. 20,856, which amended Law No. 19,995.
+One could also visit the official website of the regulatory body and look up the details of acquiring an operating license from the Superintendency of Gaming Casinos.
+It should be noted, however, that the website of the licensing authority is available only in Spanish, so those who are not fluent in the language might need help understanding the licensing process.

-The Superintendency of Gaming Casinos deals with the licensing process of land-based casinos in Chile.
-Meanwhile, lottery licenses can also be issued to private companies in Chile.
-This type of license, however, can be obtained by the La Lotería de Concepción.
+The Superintendency of Gaming Casinos handles the licensing process for land-based casinos in Chile.
+Meanwhile, lottery licenses can also be issued to private companies.
+This type of license, however, can be obtained only from La Lotería de Concepción.
 Unfortunately, the website of this licensing body is also available only in Spanish.

 The casino licensing process includes several steps